West Coast Challenge: About the WCC

 There are three ways to qualify to participate in the WCC:

-All participants and volunteer referees will receive a stipend from SFPA of $350 to defray the cost of travel and lodging.
+All participants and volunteer referees will receive a stipend from SFPA to defray the cost of travel and lodging.